MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/data-binding/binding-mode.md

 ---
-title: "Binding Mode"
+title: "Xamarin.Forms Binding Mode"
-description: "Control the flow of information between source and target" ms.prod: xamarin ms.assetid: D087C389-2E9E-47B9-A341-5B14AC732C45 ms.technology: xamarin-forms
+description: "This article explains how to control the flow of information between source and target using a binding mode, which is specified with a member of the BindingMode enumeration.
+Every bindable property has a default binding mode, which indicates the mode in effect when that property is a data-binding target." ms.prod: xamarin ms.assetid: D087C389-2E9E-47B9-A341-5B14AC732C45 ms.technology: xamarin-forms